globulus/simi/README.md

 Typing in anything else (or a newline) will resume the execution of the program.

+#### Visual debugging

+Šimi Debugger's interface is decoupled from its functionality, allowing your to create a visual debugger on any platform supporting Šimi.
+At its most basic level, debugger interface allows for sync and async exchange of textual commands and responses between the debugger and visual interface.
+On top of this, *ActiveSimi* can expose the debugger watcher that allows for querying of specific debugger data structures, allowing for different debugger components (environment, watches, breakpoints) to be rendered in separate UI views.

+ŠimiSync's [web part uses a browser interface for debugging a Šimi server](https://github.com/globulus/simi-sync/blob/master/web/src/main/java/net/globulus/simisync/BrowserInterface.java), while [Android](https://github.com/globulus/simi-sync/tree/master/android/AndroidDebugger/src/main/java/net/globulus/simi/android/debugger) and [iOS](https://github.com/globulus/simi-ios/tree/master/SimiLib/iOSSimi/iOSSimi) use mobile screens that show up once debugger triggers a breakpoint or an exception.

 ### Basic modules

 Šimi's Stdlib comes built in with a number of modules that can be used to accomplish various tasks.
 Below is a quick outline of most of them: